100K at Caltopo | 100K pdf | 100k GPX file | 100k Profile pdf

 Here at mile 48.5 50 milers get to head right and finish it off with a pleasant run down sandy roads, through the Millpond Campground and the well appointed finish area.

-100k runners, however, must make the famous left at Tungsten City, following a 6 mile (each way) out and back, through the Sage Summit Aid Station (miles 52.1 and 56.7), retrieve a poker chip so we know you've completed the course, and return back through Tungsten City and on to the finish.
+100k runners, however, must make the famous left at Tungsten City, following a 6 mile (each way) out and back, through the Sage Summit Aid Station (miles 52.1 and 56.7), retrieve a poker chip, or punch your bib depending on what we're doing this year, so we know you've completed the course, and return back through Tungsten City and on to the finish.

 We will allow you to drop down from your event to a shorter distance.
 Please note that this does complicate things for the timers and your actual result (place in your category) may not be available immediately after the run if you do change events.
 No refund is given if you do drop down.
 Runners may not move up to a longer distance.
-Awards are not given to runners who change distances.
+Awards and place in finisher standings are not given to runners who change distances.